The first step toward getting treatment.

 During your visit.

 Use the terminology.
 It might help to use medical terms to describe your symptoms.
-For example, “vaginal atrophy” is the medical term for a menopause-related condition which can cause uncomfortable vaginal symptoms.
+For example, “vaginal atrophy” is the medical term for a menopause-related condition that can cause uncomfortable vaginal symptoms.

 Ask questions.
 If you’re concerned about safety, the effectiveness of treatments, etc, just ask.
 Your health care provider should explain in as much detail as you’d like.